Plan your Lansing Summer Things to Do Bucket List

-22) Play capture the flag at a big field in one of our parks.
+22) Play capture the flag at a big field at one of our parks.

 23) Send snail mail and continue friendships through being a pen pal.

 Engage Their Minds at a Lansing Area Summer Camp

 Spending time at summer camp is a treasured activity for a lot of families.
-Whether it’s gymnastics, STEAM, art or literacy, Lansing has dozens of options for kids to have a fun new summer thing to do.
+Whether it’s sports, nature, STEAM, art, or literacy, Lansing has dozens of options for kids to have a fun summer experience.